Greenway (landscape): Characteristics

 Greenways are found in rural areas as well as urban.
 Corridors redeveloped as greenways often travel through both city and country, connecting them together.
 Even in rural areas, greenways provide residents access to open land managed as parks, as contrasted with land that is vegetated but inappropriate for public use, such as agricultural land.
-Where the historic rural road network has been enlarged and redesigned to favor high-speed automobile travel, greenways provide an alternative for people who are elderly, young, less mobile or seeking a reflective pace.Loh et al.
+Where the historic rural road network has been enlarged and redesigned to favor high-speed automobile travel, greenways provide an alternative for people who are elderly, young, less mobile or seeking a reflective pace.

 Tom Turner analyzed greenways in London looking for common patterns among successful examples.
 He was inspired by the pattern language technique of architect Christopher Alexander.
 A pattern language is an organized and coherent set of "patterns", each of which describes a problem and the core of a solution that can be used in many ways within a specific field of expertise.
 Turner concluded there are seven types, or 'patterns', of greenway which he named: